alfonsof/azure-java-examples/azurefunctioneventhubevent/README.md

   mvn azure-functions:run
   ```

-  The runtime will waiting for a Event Hub event (trigger).
+  The runtime will waiting for an Event Hub event (trigger).

   You must send an event to your Event Hub.